yurimarcon/auto-git/README.md

 ---

 Thank you for checking out Auto-git!
-We hope you find it useful and educational.
+I hope you find it useful and educational.